shubhasishb10/PropToYml/README.md

 # PropToYml

-This project used to convert a application.properties file to application.yml file
+This project is used to convert a application.properties file to application.yml file